linode/docs/docs/guides/applications/configuration-management/basics/gitops-overview-principles-workflow/index.md

 ## GitOps and Kubernetes

-GitOps focuses on the automation of infrastructure, so it's a perfect workflow for businesses that employ Kubernetes.
+GitOps focuses on automating infrastructure, so it's a perfect workflow for businesses that employ Kubernetes.
 When you employ GitOps and Kubernetes:

 - GitOps ensures everything operates as it was intended.
 - Kubernetes ensures stability and availability.